KaotoIO/kaoto.io/content/docs/designer/_index.md

 ## Getting Started

 New to Kaoto?
 Start with **[Managing Integrations](./01-managing-integrations/)** to learn how to create, organize, and work with your first integration.
 This guide covers everything from creating new integrations to understanding the different resource types available in Kaoto.

+After building your first integration, learn how to **[Reordering Nodes](./03-reordering-nodes/)** to reorganize your routes efficiently.
+This guide covers drag-and-drop operations, copy/paste functionality, and move-before/after actions to help you structure your integrations exactly how you need them.

 Once you're comfortable with the basics, explore the other sections to master component configuration, node management, and advanced designer features.